 I'm expanding this work by using neuroimaging techniques, physiological measures, and endocrine markers to examine a diverse range of correlates and underpinnings of socially significant behavioral systems.
-In my work I explore the associations between a person's attachment style (relationship style) and goals and behaviors in the caregiving and sexual domains (e.g., ability to provide and receive compassionate care; interest in short- vs. long-term mating strategies).
+In my recent work, I explore the associations between attachment style and relationships with artificial intelligence.

 I'm also exploring the effects of increasing people's sense of attachment security on their tendency to engage in pro-social behavior, their altruistic and sexual attitudes, and their goals, as well as their attentional strategies.

-In a separate line of research, I'm looking at online and offline social networks, their characteristics, and the way they change over time.
+In a separate line of research, I'm looking at online and offline relationships, social networks characteristics, and the way they change over time.
 I also look at the links between one's attachment style and his or her social network.

 - Personality and social psychology